 Rhoda E. Howard-Hassmann is Canada Research Chair in International Human Rights at Wilfrid Laurier University, jointly appointed to the Department of Global Studies and the Balsillie School of International Affairs.
 Since 1993 she has been a Fellow of the Royal Society of Canada.
-In 2006 she was named the first distinguished scholar of human rights by the Human Rights Section of the American Political Science Association, and in November 2013 she will be awarded the John William Dawson Medal for interdisciplinary research by the Royal Society of Canada.
+In 2006 she was named the first distinguished scholar of human rights by the Human Rights Section of the American Political Science Association, and in November 2013 she was awarded the John William Dawson Medal for interdisciplinary research by the Royal Society of Canada.
 Her most recent books include Reparations to Africa (2008) and Can Globalization Promote Human Rights?
 (2010), as well as her co-edited Economic Rights in Canada and the United States (2006) and The Age of Apology (2008).
 She maintains a website on political apologies and reparations as well as a blog, Rights&Rightlessness.
 Her current research is on state food crimes, including case studies of North Korea, Zimbabwe, Venezuela, the Occupied Palestinian Territories, and Canada.

 - 2013 Historical Amnesia, Genocide, and the Rejection of Universal Human Rights, in Mark Goodale ed New York: Oxford University Press pp 172-82

 - 2010.
 Can Globalization Promote Human Rights?
 University Park, PA: Pennsylvania State University Press.